Fast Score-Based Sampling via Log-Concave Reductions: Introduction

-Knowledge of this score function allows us to draw samples from $\pdensv$ using the score-based procedures described in~\Cref{SecFast}.
+\paragraph{First-order Tweedie and sampling:} The classical Robbins--Tweedie formula~\citep{robbins1956empirical,Miyasawa1961,Efron11} guarantees that the \emph{Stein score} function $\nabla \log \pdensv$ can be expressed in terms of \mbox{$\Exs[\Uvar \mid \Vvar = v]$,} which allows for denoising-based score estimation.
+Knowledge of this score function allows us to draw samples from $\pdensv$ using gradient-based sampling procedures.
 For our scheme, it is essential that the \emph{conditional score} $\nabla_u \log \pucondv$ also has a simple representation.
 In particular, we have

 where the second equality follows from the fact that $(\Vvar \mid \Uvar = u) \sim \Normal(a u, b^2 \IdMat)$, and the form of the Gaussian density.
 Consequently, knowledge of the marginal score $\nabla_u \log \pdensu(u)$ gives us knowledge of the conditional score.
-In particular, we can then apply the fast algorithms from~\Cref{SecFast} to draw samples from the backwards conditional distribution $\pucondv$.

-In summary, for the $1$-step model $V = a U + b W$, knowledge of the marginal score functions enable us to exploit fast algorithms for both (a) generating samples from the marginal distributions $\pdensu$ and $\pdensv$, and (b) generating samples from the backward conditional $\pucondv$.
+In particular, we can then use gradient-based algorithms to draw samples from the backwards conditional distribution $\pucondv$.
+In summary, for the $1$-step model $V = a U + b W$, knowledge of the marginal score functions enables us to exploit fast algorithms for both (a) generating samples from the marginal distributions $\pdensu$ and $\pdensv$, and (b) generating samples from the backward conditional $\pucondv$.